 What started out as a need to find homeowner's pets during the 2015 Lake County, California Fire has since blossomed into a vast network of volunteers whose mission is to rescue and reunify animals with their families after similar disasters.
-We have since assisted at the California fires in Sonoma and Napa (Oct 2017), Mendocino (October 2017 and Mendocino Complex 2018), and Redding (Carr Fire 2018).
+Our group, Pet Rescue and Reunification, has since assisted at the California fires in Sonoma and Napa (Oct 2017), Mendocino (October 2017 and Mendocino Complex 2018), and Redding (Carr Fire 2018).
 Some of these groups are still in the field a year later, continuing to support the rescue effort.

 History After a devastating fire in California's Lake County in 2015, a group of concerned animal lovers noticed that there was no centralized database of lost and found pets to help families reunite after the fire.
 While shelters and rescues shared what they could, the posts on social media were chaotic and there was no database for "Good Samaritans" to post pets they were fostering.
 This group started organizing all the lost, found, and sighted animals into albums and began coordinating with community field rescuers.

 Forming a Team After the 2017 fires in Sonoma and Napa, a structured and effective field rescue team formed.
 This new team merged the power and reach of social media with their data expertise in field rescue.
 Each time this "Pet Rescue and Reunification" team was alerted to the news of a new fire, they launched an online group to help communities organize their field rescues.
 The infrastructure put in place helps to prepare these same communities for future disasters.